WeConnectArchive/waltz-SDK-example/iOS/README.md

 1. Get user infos

-        WaltzSDKMgr.sharedManager.getUserInfos()
+		@available(*, deprecated, message: "No longer available, should use getJWT instead!", renamed: "getJWT") WaltzSDKMgr.sharedManager.getUserInfos()
+		WaltzSDKMgr.sharedManager.getJWT()

 2. Results are sent in this function:

-        func didGetWaltzUserInfoWithErrorCode(_ errorCode: SDKResponseCodes, userInfo: WaltzUserInfos?)
+		@available(*, deprecated, message: "No longer available, should use didGetWaltzJWTWithErrorCode instead!", renamed: "didGetWaltzJWTWithErrorCode") func didGetWaltzUserInfoWithErrorCode(_ errorCode: SDKResponseCodes, userInfo: WaltzUserInfos?)
+		func didGetWaltzJWTWithErrorCode(_ errorCode: SDKResponseCodes, jwt: JWT?)

-If the status is SUCCESS you will have the user informations inside the WaltzUserInfos that look like that:
+If the status is SUCCESS you will have the user informations inside the JWT that look like that:

-	public class WaltzUserInfos {
+	@available(*, deprecated, message: "No longer available, should use JWT instead!", renamed: "JWT") public class WaltzUserInfos {
 	    public let email: String
 	    public let name: String
 	    public let id: UUID
     	}

+	jwt.body["firstName"]
+	jwt.body["lastName"]
+	jwt.body["userEmail"]
+	jwt.body["uid"]

 ## Destination dispatch
 In order to receive the destination dispatch informations, you should create a Firebase project https://firebase.google.com/docs/ios/setup